-Spiced Homemade Tomato Soup w/ Lime Cream
+Spiced Homemade Tomato Soup with Lime Yogurt Sauce

 There was a lot of soup around when I was growing up.
 But there were very few cans.
 There were the tins of hearty clam chowder that would show up in the cupboard just for me whenever it was my dad’s turn to go grocery shopping.
 And there were cans of tomato soup.

 I don’t know why my mom didn’t make homemade tomato soup since she made so many other kinds of soups.
 But cans of tomato soup were a staple.